Paper Information

 The Exchange Relation: Shannon explicitly states that the key parameters $T$ (time), $W$ (bandwidth), $P$ (power), and $N$ (noise) can be “altered at will” as long as the channel capacity $C$ remains constant.
 This exchangeability is a fundamental insight for system architects, enabling trade-offs such as using more bandwidth to compensate for lower power.

 Characteristics of an Ideal System: The theory implies that to approach the channel capacity limit, one must use very complex and long codes.
-An ideal system exhibits four key properties: (1) the transmission rate approaches $C$, (2) the error probability approaches zero, (3) the transmitted signal’s statistical properties approach those of white noise, and (4) the required delay increases indefinitely.
+An ideal system exhibits five key properties: (1) the transmission rate approaches $C$, (2) the error probability approaches zero, (3) the transmitted signal’s statistical properties approach those of white noise, (4) the threshold effect becomes very sharp (errors increase rapidly if noise exceeds the designed value), and (5) the required delay increases indefinitely.
 This final constraint is a crucial practical limitation: achieving near-capacity performance requires encoding over increasingly long message blocks, introducing latency that may be unacceptable for real-time applications.

 Key Theoretical Insights